Updated by Kristin Vegh.

 Have something to talk about – Present an idea that’s topical or relevant, like whether a deck or a patio is a better choice for your home.
 Make it a topic where you have special expertise or can offer some unique insight.

-Know who you’re pitching to - Find out what journalist covers your topic and check out some of their stories to get a better sense of their style and what they look for in a story.
-This will also help you avoid pitching an idea they’ve already done.
+Know who you’re pitching to – Find out what journalist covers your topic and check out some of their stories to get a better sense of their style and what they look for in a story.
+This will also help you avoid pitching an idea they’ve already used.
 Then, adapt your pitch to fit.

-7, Partner with businesses.
+7. Partner with businesses.

 They say there is strength in numbers, and it’s true.
 Business partnerships are cost-effective and can quickly bring in new customers.
 As a freelance writer, I’ve partnered with marketing consultants and graphic designers.
 It’s a win-win.
 My clients enjoy it — and my business continues to grow.

 If you’re an interior designer, partner with a contractor.
 If you’re a financial advisor, work with an accountant to offer advice after the tax season.
-And, if you’re a massage therapist, try promoting a coupon at a hair salon.
+And if you’re a massage therapist, try promoting a coupon at a hair salon.
 The options are endless.

 You may want to consider expanding partnership ideas to include local charities or non-profit groups.
 For example, are there ways to offer a discount or a free service as a prize in a benefit raffle?